thimic/twicorder-search/README.md

 # How often this config will be reloaded by the listener (minutes)
 config_reload_interval: 15

-# Additionally store tweets in MongoDB
-use_mongo: False

 # For every tweet with mentions, look up each mention's full user data
 full_user_mentions: True